-Dr. Stefka Hristova, Associate Professor of Digital Media, Humanities department, will present a lecture following Dr. Bettin’s.
-Her specialties include visual studies, algorithmic culture, photography, and critical theory.
+Following, Dr. Stefka Hristova, (Digital Media, Humanities) will present her talk, “Algorithmic Brown: Race, Representation, and the Emergence of a Digital Color Line.”
+Hristova’s specialties include visual studies, algorithmic culture, photography, and critical theory.

 Lecture Title and Abstract: Dr. Briana Bettin